giswqs/geog-312/book/geospatial/rioxarray.md

 ```

-### Exercise 4: Mask the Raster Using a Shapefile
+### Exercise 4: Mask the Raster Using a Vector Dataset

-1. Load a shapefile (e.g., a region of interest) using `geopandas`.
+1. Load the GeoJSON file at https://github.com/opengeos/datasets/releases/download/raster/Derna_Libya.geojson using `geopandas`.
-2. Use the shapefile to mask the raster dataset, keeping only the data within the shapefile boundaries.
+2. Use the GeoJSON to mask the raster dataset, keeping only the data within the GeoJSON boundaries.
 3. Plot the masked raster data.

 ```{code-cell} ipython3